creativescala/creative-scala/src/pages/generative/api.md

 - decide how many time steps we want to move the particle system for; and
 - at each timestep the new position of the particle is equal to the position at the previous timestep plus some random noise (and potentially some non-random (deterministic) movement such as velocity or acceleration).

-A particle system is just a collection of a number of particles---20 particles over 20 steps in [@fig:generative:smoke].
+A particle system is just a collection of a number of particles---20 particles over 20 steps in @:fref(generative:smoke).

 In the above description we've broken down the components of a partcile system.
 Now we just need to implement them.